 - Counseling employers regarding compliance with federal and state laws concerning various aspects of employment and education law

-Delaware State Bar Association, Labor and Employment Section, Chair
+Delaware State Bar Association, Labor and Employment Section, Former Chair

 American Bar Association

-The Office of the Child Advocate, Delaware, Guardian ad litem on behalf of abused and neglected children
+The Office of the Child Advocate, Delaware, Attorney for abused and neglected children

 Thompson v.
 Christiana Care Health System

 Allyson presented oral argument in the Delaware Supreme Court.
 In a case of first impression, the Court upheld the claimant’s denial of unemployment benefits holding that she did not leave her employment for good cause when she resigned because she did not obtain a desired transfer and failed to exhaust her administrative remedies.